deepnetworkgmbh/blog/_posts/2020-12-17-Resilience4j-grpc.md

 ## Spring boot service that makes grpc client call

 With resilience4j-spring-boot2 library it is extremely simple to add circuitbreaker to a service call just adding `@CircuitBreaker(name = "simpleService")` to a method will do the trick.
-Other than that I will also convert java object to grpc request and response to a meaningful java object.
+Other than that we also convert java object to grpc request, send the request via client stub and convert grpc response to a meaningful java object.

 ``` java
 @Service